-Input from community partners, staff, students, and families within FUESD has significantly influenced our 2024-2027 LCAP, ensuring the success of our students.
+Input from community partners, staff, students, and families within FUESD has influenced our 2025 update to the 2024-2027 LCAP, ensuring the success of our students.
 We are committed to strengthening our efforts in the following areas:

 Goal 1: Implement relevant, coherent, and rigorous standards-based instructional programs to improve student learning and increase student achievement.